KaypeDev/dee-flickz-dashboard/README.md

   - Created protected routes to restrict unauthorized access
   - Set up logout and multi-account switching support
   - Connected project to Vercel for seamless deployment

+- **September 18, 2025** – Pending Bookinglist and Book Cards with buttons:
+  - Added a card that holds a list of pending bookings.
+  - Created a reusable booking card that has buttons to confirm, update, remove(will make confirmed bookings work with this).
+  - Created Convex functions for pending bookings filtered no search query yet though.
+  - Created a Convex update booking function.
+  - Also added pagination where there is only 5 booking card for each page.